-- As long as I’m in a blame-oriented mindset, I will not have the headspace to look for solutions to problems that cripples my relationships.
+- As long as I’m in a Self-Focused Mindset, I will not have the headspace to look for solutions to problems that cripples my relationships.

 - If my mindset started (or at the very least maintained) the problem, I don’t have to wait for others for solutions.
 I can make the first move.
 I can shift my mindset.

 - Shifting my mindset doesn’t ensure that the other person will change theirs.
-But as long as I’m operating from a blame-oriented mindset, it will most definitely encourage them to continue being in the same mindset.
+But as long as I’m operating from a Self-Focused Mindset, it will most definitely encourage them to continue being in the same mindset.

-- At the very least, I owe it to myself to shift to a care-oriented mindset and not make my life more complicated than it needs to be (and this is the only thing I have control over).
+- At the very least, I owe it to myself to shift to an Impact-Focused Mindset and not make my life more complicated than it needs to be (and this is the only thing I have control over).

 The Arbinger Institute.
 (2010).
 Leadership and self-deception: Getting out of the box (2nd ed.).
 Berrett-Koehler Publishers.